Oronemu/mira-web/src/content/legal/privacy.en.md

 - **Firebase Cloud Messaging (FCM)** — routing of push notifications; stores the FCM token.
 - **Firebase Remote Config** — downloads feature flags from Google; no journal content is uploaded.

-The App is configured with `FIREBASE_ANALYTICS_COLLECTION_ENABLED=false` and `FirebaseAppDelegateProxyEnabled=NO` in its `Info.plist`.
+The App is configured so that Firebase Analytics collection is **disabled by default** and Firebase's automatic delegate-proxying is turned off.
 Collection is activated only after you grant consent.

 Google's privacy policy: <https://policies.google.com/privacy>.
 Firebase data disclosures: <https://firebase.google.com/support/privacy>.

 ### 8.3.
 Anthropic PBC (Claude) — *Mira Pro AI processor*

-When you have an active Mira Pro subscription and use a Pro AI feature, the Mira Cloudflare Worker proxies your prompt and journal context to Anthropic's `api.anthropic.com`.
+When you have an active Mira Pro subscription and use a Pro AI feature, the Mira backend proxies your prompt and journal context to Anthropic's Claude API.
 Anthropic acts as a **processor** for the Developer under their Commercial Terms of Service.
 Per Anthropic's terms, **API inputs and outputs are not used to train Anthropic's models**.
 Anthropic's [Data Processing Addendum](https://www.anthropic.com/legal/data-processing-addendum) — including Standard Contractual Clauses for EU/UK GDPR transfers — is automatically incorporated into the Commercial Terms of Service that the Developer accepted when activating the Anthropic API account.

 Privacy policy: <https://www.anthropic.com/legal/privacy>.
 Trust center: <https://trust.anthropic.com/>.

 ### 8.4.
 Cloudflare, Inc. — *infrastructure*

-Mira's hosted-AI proxy, App Store Server Notifications endpoint, redeem-code system, and per-user usage counters run on a Cloudflare Worker (`mira-backend.miradiary.workers.dev`) with three Cloudflare Workers KV namespaces.
+Mira's hosted-AI proxy, App Store subscription-notifications endpoint, redeem-code system, and per-user usage counters run on Cloudflare Workers with associated Cloudflare key-value storage.
 Cloudflare hosts our compute and storage; data is encrypted at rest and in transit.
 Cloudflare acts as a **processor** under their Customer Privacy Policy and standard DPA.

 Privacy policy: <https://www.cloudflare.com/privacypolicy/>.
 DPA / sub-processors: <https://www.cloudflare.com/cloudflare-customer-dpa/>.